abivia/ledger/README.md

 The configuration file is installed as `config\ledger.php`.
 You can enable/disable the JSON API, set middleware, and a path prefix to the API.

+### Updating

+To ensure schema changes are in place publish the configuration again and migrate:

+`php artisan vendor:publish --provider="Abivia\Ledger\LedgerServiceProvider"`
+`php artisan migrate`

 ## Donations welcome

 Abivia is a small business.
 Even small donations go a long way.